thilo-behnke/schema-registry-benchmark/readme.md

 [2023-02-04 19:04:33,631] INFO Wait to catch up until the offset at 34501 (io.confluent.kafka.schemaregistry.storage.KafkaStore)
 [2023-02-04 19:04:33,631] INFO Reached offset at 34501 (io.confluent.kafka.schemaregistry.storage.KafkaStore)
 ```

+# Whitebox analysis

+Referring to version `v7.3.1`.

+- The schema registry does not use a database or the file system, so the schemas are read once on initialization, then continuously on schema updates, and are all stored in memory.
+  - Speculation: Probably because of performance so that producers/consumers don't have to suffer a cache miss.
+If there are few schemas (< 1000), nothing speaks against having all schemas in memory.

+- Is there configuration that indicates a limit of registered schemas?
+  - There are 2 parameters that refer to cache sizes: `SCHEMA_CACHE_SIZE_CONFIG` and `SCHEMA_CACHE_EXPIRY_SECS_CONFIG`
+  - These parameters do not refer to the schemas themselves, but `RawSchema -> ParsedSchema`
+    - The internal structure of a `ParsedSchema` is larger than the `RawSchema`, which is basically just the JSON Avro schema (and some more metadata)
+  - The default size for the cache is `1000` with an expiration of `300s`
+    - If a `ParsedSchema` is not within the cache, it needs to be parsed again from the `RawSchema`
+    - TODO: The investigation on effects of cache misses is another investigation